oleksandr-holan/ansible-win/README.md

      ```

 7. **Update Host Entries on the Host Machine**
-   - On your host machine, open a terminal with administrative privileges and run the following script to add a host entry:
+   - On your host machine, open PowerShell with administrative privileges and run the following script to add a host entry:

      ```powershell
      .\Add-HostEntry.ps1 -ipAddress "192.168.56.11" -canonicalName "www.mysiteexample.com"